 - New Zealand Kennel Club (NZKC)

-Profits from the established database go to a dedicated Trust, with representatives from each stakeholder meeting regularly to consider funding requests and to oversee the fund’s management.
+Profits from the established database go to a dedicated Trust and representatives from each organisation meet regularly to oversee the fund’s management.

-NZCAR works with 98% of vets and rescues and the $15 registration fee is a one-off charge for the life of the animal – there are no annual costs or worse – additional fees when your pet is lost.
+NZCAR works with 98% of vets and rescues and the microchip registration fee is a one-off charge for the life of your cat.
+There are no annual costs or worse, extra fees when your cat is missing.
 The registration fee makes you a ‘registered user’ and you have access to all the help NZCAR can give.
-Over 600,000 animals are registered on the New Zealand Companion Animal Register.
+Over 600,000 animals are currently registered on the New Zealand Companion Animal Register.

 - Tick the notification box which is clearly indicated in red

 - This flags your pet as missing for NZCAR staff